scripting/a8c-FeedLand-Support/docs/worknotes.md

 The site got a new URL and had to be modified to serve from a private repo.

-Move the template into the project and the repo.
+Moved the template into the project and the repo.

-The URLs in the template point into the old repo.
+The URLs in the template point into the old repo, I think I fixed most of those.

 #### 8/5/2023 by DW